-- 3. Conduct web-based F2F session with Designated Individual.
-The CA or its third party agent will also perform a web-based recorded or photographed session with the Designated Individual.
-This form of validation must include the following basic steps: - (a) The CA or agent initiates a live, recorded video conference with Designated Individual.
-The recording can either be saved by the CA, or appropriate screen shots of the conference can be saved by the CA instead. - (b) The Designated Individual recites on the video conference his or her basic information, including name, address, organization, title, telephone number, ID type (passport national ID, driver's license, etc.), and ID number that will be used during the validation session. - (c) The CA or agent asks the Designated Individual to present his or her ID document to the camera, close enough to provide a clear picture of the front, back, and any other pages as may be necessary to read and examine the document and capture it on the video and/or screen shots.
-The CA or agent is not expected to determine whether or not the ID document is genuine, only to record what was

-- presented.
-CA agent may reject the ID document in its discretion if appropriate (e.g., expired, name mis-match, photo mis-match). - (d) The CA or agent asks the Designated Individual to hold ID in front of his or her face, to turn the document around in that position, and to wave his or her other hand in the space between the ID and the Designated Individual's face.
+- a) The CA or agent initiates a live, recorded video conference with Designated Individual.
+The recording can either be saved by the CA, or appropriate screen shots of the conference can be saved by the CA instead. - b) The Designated Individual recites on the video conference his or her basic information, including name, address, organization, title, telephone number, ID type (passport national ID, driver's license, etc.), and ID number that will be used during the validation session. - c) The CA or agent asks the Designated Individual to present his or her ID document to the camera, close enough to provide a clear picture of the front, back, and any other pages as may be necessary to read and examine the document and capture it on the video and/or screen shots.
+The CA or agent is not expected to determine whether or not the ID document is genuine, only to record what was presented.
+The CA agent may reject the ID document at the CA agent's discretion if appropriate (e.g., expired, name mis-match, photo mis-match). - d) The CA or agent asks the Designated Individual to hold ID in front of his or her face, to turn the document around in that position, and to wave his or her other hand in the space between the ID and the Designated Individual's face.
 The CA must make reasonable accommodations if necessary in case the Designated Individual has a relevant physical disability.
-The CA or agent may ask additional questions at his or her discretion. - (e) The video conference is completed.
+The CA or agent may ask additional questions at his or her discretion. - e) The video conference is completed.
 The CA or agent then approves or fails the ID verification request based on the procedure and securely archives the recording.